ddimaria/wmcp/wmcp-361/README.md

 ### Evaluating Alpha

 Alpha (aka Jenson's Alpha) is calculated through the beta regression.
-Alpha is the excess return above and beyond expected returns base on the asset's market risk.
+Alpha is the excess return above and beyond expected returns based on the asset's market risk.

 Positive alpha means the fund has an excess return beyond it's beta (systematic risk).

 Alpha is the y intercept.
 Markets have an alpha of zero and a beta of 1.
 The alpha of a fund is usually negative and equal to the fees of the fund.

 **R-Squared** explains the amount of excess return of an asset is from alpha and from beta.
 Ranges b/w 0 - 1 (0% - 100%).
-It's also know as te **goodness of fit**.
+It's also known as the **goodness of fit**.

 With a risk-free rate of 2%, a risk premium of 3%, a beta of 2 and an alpha of 0, R-squared is: